 Check your email settings to make sure that nobody has set up email forwarding to another email address that you are not aware of.

 Check your recent email account activity and details of all logins.
 In your account activity overview you may be able to see if anyone else is logged into your account.

-4. Set up PGP email encryption
+5. Set up PGP email encryption (for advanced users)

 Setting up PGP email encryption on your email account and on your Kraken account will ensure that only you can read emails that are sent from our systems to reset your password, request your username or take other account actions.